Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 6

 to keep things going.
 If I have &

-sell altogether I may be banned
+sell altogether I may be barred

-starting again in Melbourne
+from starting again in Melbourne

 or near it which would be